stephenclemmer/reading-notes/README.md

-# My Notes for Coding 102:
+# My Notes for Coding 102 Readings:

 Mindset is one's perception of their abilities.
 A *fixed mindset* is a belief that one's abilities are unable to be affected, whereas a **growth minsdet** is a belief that one's abilities can be affected. ***A growth mindset is essential for success within the tech field.***